schollz/paracosms/README.md

 <details><summary>a tutorial on making audio with gapless playback.</summary><br>

-I created [a tool to automatically make seamless loops][AToolToAutomaticallyMakeSeamless] out of audio. to use this tool simply **rename your file to include `bpmX`** in the filename (where `X` is the source bpm of the file). for example, a 120 bpm file, "`drums.wav`" would be renamed "`drums_bpm120.wav`". this tool is included with *paracosms* - its called `seamlessloop`. you can run `seamlessloop` on folders or files. for example:
+I created [a tool to automatically make seamless loops](https://github.com/schollz/seamlessloop) out of audio. to use this tool simply **rename your file to include `bpmX`** in the filename (where `X` is the source bpm of the file). for example, a 120 bpm file, "`drums.wav`" would be renamed "`drums_bpm120.wav`". this tool is included with *paracosms* - its called `seamlessloop`. you can run `seamlessloop` on folders or files. for example:

 ```
 os.execute("/home/we/dust/code/paracosms/lib/seamlessloop --in-folder ~/dust/audio/loops --out-folder ~/dust/audio/quantized-loops")